-CFT1946: Degrading BRAF V600X to Treat Melanoma, Colorectal and Non-small Cell Lung Cancers
+CFT1946: Degrading BRAF V600 to Treat Melanoma, Colorectal, and Non-small Cell Lung Cancers

-We are developing CFT1946, an orally bioavailable degrader of BRAF V600X.
-We selected BRAF V600X as a target due to its strong mechanistic rationale, well-defined biology, and unmet need.
-BRAF mutations occur in approximately 15% of all cancers, with V600X accounting for approximately 70% to 90% of all BRAF mutations.
-We plan to initially pursue development of CFT1946 in three types of cancers: melanoma, in which BRAF mutations occur in approximately 10-20% of patients; and NSCLC, in which BRAF mutations occur in approximately 10-20% of patients; and NSCLC, in which BRAF mutations occur in approximately 1-2% of patients.
+We are developing CFT1946, an orally bioavailable degrader of BRAF V600.
+We selected BRAF V600 as a target due to its strong mechanistic rationale, well-defined biology, and unmet need.
+In the United States, BRAF mutations occur in approximately 5% of all cancers, which translates to approximately 100,000 patients diagnosed with BRAF mutated cancers annually.
+Approximately 70 to 90% of all BRAF mutations are V600.
+We plan to initially pursue development of CFT1946 in three types of cancers: melanoma, in which BRAF V600 mutations occur in approximately 35% of late-stage patients; colorectal, in which BRAF V600 mutations occur in approximately 1-2% of patients.
 In patients, there remains a high unmet need for those who relapse after, or do not respond to, approved BRAF inhibitors.
-We believe that a mutant-specific BRAF V600X degrader could offer a significant mechanistic benefit over currently available BRAF V600E inhibitors and could have the potential to confer significant improvements in clinical outcomes.
+We believe that a mutant-specific BRAF V600 degrader could offer a significant mechanistic benefit over currently available BRAF inhibitors and could have the potential to confer significant improvements in clinical outcomes.

-BRAF V600X is a Common and Well Understood Oncogenic Mutation of cells, signaling them to proliferate.
-Many cancers are characterized by activating mutations in components of this MAPK pathway, including BRAF V600X mutations, which confer constitutive activation of the MAPK pathway and promote oncogenic transformation and can cause tumor growth.
+BRAF V600 is a Common and Well Understood Oncogenic Mutation

+BRAF is one of several protein kinases involved in a signaling cascade to initiate cell proliferation, known as the mitogen-activated protein kinase, or MAPK, pathway.
+The MAPK pathway conducts extracellular proliferative signals to the nucleus of cells, signaling them to proliferate.
+Many cancers are characterized by activating mutations in components of this MAPK pathway, including BRAF V600 mutations, which confer constitutive activation of the MAPK pathway and promote oncogenic transformation and can cause tumor growth.